Floral ice bowl and heartfelt sorbet - Valentine's recipe

 - Leave it until it is almost frozen then slush it up with a fork.
 Repeat this at least twice so the ice has all broken to small crystals.

-- To serve: Take the ice bowl out of the freezer, sit it in a sink full of warm water to just warm the outer layer.
+- Take the ice bowl out of the freezer, sit it in a sink full of warm water to just warm the outer layer.

 - Sit your flower bowl on a large plate, surround it with flowers and petal ice cubes, scoop the sorbet into balls and pile them into the ice bowl.